A Chair and You Cover

 Thierry Barbier-Mueller

-Thierry Barbier-Mueller (1960–2023) graduated from the University of Geneva with a law degree and went on to embrace multiple roles: real estate developer, publisher, collector of contemporary art and design, and father of five daughters.
-In 2000, he became managing director of Société Privée de Gérance (SPG), the real estate company founded by his father, building up an impressive range of property developments and construction activities in Geneva.
+THIERRY BARBIER-MUELLER (1960–2023) graduated from the University of Geneva with a law degree and went on to embrace multiple roles: real estate developer, publisher, collector of contemporary art and design, and father of five daughters.
+In 2000, he became managing director of Société Privée de Gérance (SPG), the real estate company founded by his father, building up significant property development and construction activities in Geneva.
 A former chairman of the board of Fondation Musée Barbier-Mueller and a member of the Swiss Association of Art Collectors and of MoMA’s International Council, Thierry Barbier-Mueller devoted a major part of his life to art.
 He also initiated a number of awards: the SPG/HEPIA prize for concepts in landscaping, the SPG sustainable development prize, and the SPG literary prize.

 Robert Wilson